heydido/MLProjectTemplate/README.md

 # MLProjectTemplate
-A resuable template for Machine Learning projects
+A reusable template for Machine Learning projects

 ## Setting Up the Project using this template:
 1. Clone the repository